A referee's primary role is enforcing the laws of soccer with full authority and leadership throughout the course of a match.

 Notebook (or other means of keeping a record of the match)

-Other equipment that football referees may use include:
+Other equipment that football referees may use, includes:

 Electronic Performance and Tracking System (EPTS) or other fitness monitoring equipment.

-Note: Referees and other match officials are prohibited from wearing jewellery or electronic equipment.
+Note: Football referees rules prohibit match officials from wearing jewellery or electronic equipment.